nodejs/node/doc/contributing/technical-priorities.md

 the behavior of Node.js applications as well as ensuring there are well supported tools to implement those processes (logging, metrics and tracing).
-This includes support within the Node.js runtime itself (for example generating headumps, performance metrics, etc.) as well as support for applications on top of the runtime.
+This includes support within the Node.js runtime itself (for example generating heap dumps, performance metrics, etc.) as well as support for applications on top of the runtime.
 In addition, it is also important to clearly document the use cases, problem determination methods and best practices for those tools.